KCL-Planning/DiNo/README.md

 ## Quick Start

-1. **Dependencies check** Make sure you have the required libraries: on Ubuntu you can simply issue the following command: `sudo apt-get install build-essential flex bison libc6-dev-i386 gcc-multilib g++-multilib`.
+1. **Dependencies check** Make sure you have the required libraries: on Ubuntu you can simply issue the following command: `sudo apt-get install build-essential flex bison libc6-dev-i386 gcc-multilib g++-multilib byacc`.
 Similar packages need to be installed in other Linux distributions as well as in Cygwin under Windows.
     **Note that by default Ubuntu16.04 uses flex 2.6 which causes errors when parsing the model.
 Revert Flex to 2.5.39 to avoid the issue.**

 2. **Download DiNo** Download the latest DiNo distribution package